Master of Arts in Occupational Therapy: The Two Year, Entry Level Professional Program

 Effective Fall 2013, all applicants to the Master of Arts program must:

-- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section and 144 on the quantitative section.
+- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section, a 144 on the quantitative section, and a 3.5 on the analytical writing section.
 If the GRE was taken before August 1, 2011, use the GRE Concordance Scale to determine whether your verbal and quantitative scores meet the minimum. *

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.